 From airport temptations to late-night business dinners, it’s easy to fall off the healthy eating wagon.
 Keep cravings at bay by packing snacks that include a balance of healthy fats, carbohydrates, and protein.
-One Medical Group nutritionist Samantha Treyve, MS, RD, likes these nutritious, portable, packaged snacks:
+Nutritionist Samantha Treyve, MS, RD, likes these nutritious, portable, packaged snacks:

 Be sure to pack any prescription medications you use, along with copies of your prescription in case you need a last-minute refill.
 If you’re a One Medical member, you can request refills via our app.
 If you’re traveling to a different time zone and are currently on a medication that must be taken at the same time every day (like birth control), make sure you keep the timing consistent; either adhere to your local time zone or adjust the timing of your dose by an hour each day leading up to your trip so you’re in sync with the new time zone by the day of your arrival.
 If you have any questions about how to adjust the timing of your medication, contact your provider.